 No. There are no fixed goals, short or long term, other than writing more content and improving the website.

 Growth and exposure are appreciated, but not needed.
 Even if this compendium remained lost in its corner of the Internet and was seen by one new person every month, it would be enough to justify its existence.
-It is a work of passion, not an attempt at wealth or fame.

 This compendium is the work of a single person, Eric B. (known online as Bad).